Keep Your Distance: Land Division With Separation: Introduction

 A related issue, which frequently arises in practice, is that agents' pieces may have to be separated from one another: we may need to leave a space between adjacent pieces of land, e.g., to prevent dispute between owners, provide access to the plots, avoid cross-fertilization of different crops, or ensure safe social distancing among vendors in a market.
-The formal study of fair division with separation constraints was initiated by \citet{ElkindSeSu21}, who focus on the one-dimensional setting.
+The formal study of fair division with separation constraints was initiated by \citet{ElkindSeSu22}, who focus on the one-dimensional setting.
 The goal of our work is to extend this analysis to two dimensions, i.e., to analyze {\em fair division of land under separation constraints}.

-\subsection{Our Contribution}
+In doing so, we will make use of insights and tools from computational geometry such as fat rectangles and guillotine partitions.

 We assume that each agent must obtain a contiguous piece of land, and the shares that any two agents receive must be separated by a distance of at least $s$, where $s$ is a given parameter that is independent of the land value.
-In the presence of separation constraints, \emph{no} multiplicative approximation of proportionality can be guaranteed, even in one dimension: when all of the agents' values are concentrated within distance $s$, only one agent can receive a positive utility. \citet{ElkindSeSu21} therefore consider the well-known criterion of \emph{maximin share fairness} \citep{Budish11,KurokawaPrWa18}---the value that each agent receives must be at least her $1$-out-of-$n$ maximin share, i.e., the best share that she can guarantee for herself by dividing the resource into $n$ bundles and accepting the worst one. \citet{ElkindSeSu21} show that this criterion can be satisfied for an interval cake, while an ordinal approximation of it can be attained for a one-dimensional circular cake.
+In the presence of separation constraints, \emph{no} multiplicative approximation of proportionality can be guaranteed, even in one dimension: when all of the agents' values are concentrated within distance $s$, only one agent can receive a positive utility. \citet{ElkindSeSu22} therefore consider the well-known criterion of \emph{maximin share fairness} \citep{Budish11,KurokawaPrWa18}---the value that each agent receives must be at least her $1$-out-of-$n$ maximin share, i.e., the best share that she can guarantee for herself by dividing the resource into $n$ bundles and accepting the worst one. \citet{ElkindSeSu22} show that this criterion can be satisfied for an interval cake, while an ordinal approximation of it can be attained for a one-dimensional circular cake.

+\subsection{Our contribution}

-We establish that maximin share fairness and relaxations thereof can also provide worst-case guarantees in land allocation with separation.
-Moreover, since full proportionality cannot always be attained in this setting even in the case of no separation ($s=0$), our results have interesting implications for that case as well.
+In this work, we establish that maximin share fairness and relaxations thereof can also provide worst-case guarantees in land allocation with separation.
+Moreover, since full proportionality cannot always be attained in this setting even in the case of no separation (i.e., $s=0$) due to constraints on the shape of the pieces, our results have interesting implications for that case as well.